developerfromjokela/resursbank-magento2-ordermanagement/README.md

 #### 1.7.5

 * Order confirmation email is now sent immediately after order is placed using a payment method that does not come from Resurs Bank.

+#### 1.7.7

+* Fixed null pointer.
+* Order status and state are now more accurately reflected in history entries.